davidar/peruse/test/lifehacker-post-comment-load.md

+---
-# How to Program Your Mind to Stop Buying Crap You Don’t Need
+title: How to Program Your Mind to Stop Buying Crap You Don’t Need
+author: Patrick Allan
+lang: en
+---

 ![How to Program Your Mind to Stop Buying Crap You Don’t Need]